hyfung/Voice_kit_provisioning/README.md

 * A green LED should be flashing during boot up
 * When finish the screen should display a terminal ready for command

-When the terminal is ready, type
+When the terminal is ready, type the following line and press enter to execute
 > ifconfig

-then press enter

 Your screen should display